Default S3 method

 resp_rate

 Expected response rate, in (0, 1].
 Default 1 (no adjustment).
-The sample size is inflated by 1 / resp_rate.
+The required sample size is inflated by 1 / resp_rate.
+Estimate from response rates observed in similar surveys in the same population.

 method